Hystabec/Gossip-Simulator/README.md

     </NPC>
 </listOfNPC>
 ```
-NPCs can have a specified personality `spreader` or `sink`, if no personality is specifed the will follow the default rules.
+NPCs can have a specified personality `spreader` or `sink`, if no personality is specified the will follow the default rules.
 Currently any value `greater than 0` is classed as a `positive` relation.
 Any value `less than or equal to 0` is classed as a `negative` relation.